 - Did you use any specific keywords or hashtags?

 - At what time and on which day was it posted?

-Create a ‘notes’ section in your social media audit to write down any interesting thoughts and ideas you might come across.
+PRO TIP: Create a ‘notes’ section in your social media audit to write down any interesting thoughts and ideas you might come across.

 The content analysis section of your audit should include:

 - Posting frequency

 You might be wondering about how you can access your social media analytics.
 Well, all the main social platforms have insights or analytics sections that provide you with post-performance information.

 The downside to this strategy is that it can be quite time-consuming to manually access and organize all the valuable insights into reports.